- Do not go to work, school or public places – work or study from home if you can

 Isolating in shared households

-There is a lot of support available for those who are required to self-isolate.
+There is a lot of support available for students who are required to self-isolate.

 The University’s Student Services team offer comprehensive support to all students across a number of areas including: